secureailabs/Engineering/ApiServices/docs/aggregator_scn_auth.md

 * **SCN** - Secure Computation Node
 * **Aggregator SCN** - The SCN that aggregates the compute resources from the other SCNs
-* **Compute SCN** - The SCN that provides compute resources to the Aggregator SCN and hosts the datasets
+* **Participant SCN** - The SCN that provides compute resources to the Aggregator SCN and hosts the datasets
 * **Researcher** - A researcher user of the API that has a compute scope
 * **API Services** - SAIL API services that provide authentication and database services